 You’ve heard it before.
 Having one kid is having one kid.
 Having two is like having 10.

+Are you finding your second child more difficult to raise than your first?
 Parents have come up with an abundance of reasons to explain why that is.
 Firstly, you don’t get any breaks because when you’re not with one you’re with the other, plus you’re always breaking up arguments, and the noise…don’t get us started on the noise.

 But science shows that there could be another reason…